 I negotiated hard to get the price down and the Nigerian even suggested to them that they just take 2000CFA from me.
 As they now had a chance to get a lot more money than that, they declined.
 So once again I was put in a position where I had to line someone’s pocket to get through a border, which is definitely the most frustrating thing about travelling through West Africa!

-Another downside to doing things the right way and not stuping low enough to feed the corruption, is that you get ignored.
-The simple process of getting a visa and entering the country, which should’ve taken 10 minutes at the most, considering I was the only foreign national at the border, became an hour and a half ordeal.
+Another downside to doing things the right way and not stuping low enough to feed the corruption is that you get ignored.
+The simple process of getting a visa and entering the country, which should’ve taken 10 minutes at the most, became an hour and a half ordeal.
 You see, the officers saw fit to stop processing my entry whenever anyone with a bribe approached the window.
 There was a steady stream of people coming through who were prioritised over me.

 Kez = 4; African Border Corruption = 2